agvxov/contra/documentation/specification.md

 ## Translation
-CWheel translates both ways in a single step, from top to bottom, perserving formatting.
+Contra translates both ways in a single step, from top to bottom, perserving formatting.